In your yard: cockroaches (most are beneficial and stay outdoors)

 0

-An old quote of unknown origin that dates back to the mid-1990s goes: “After a nuclear war, the only living things left will be cockroaches and Cher.”
-Well, we can’t say what the famous singer’s ultimate fate might be, but that may not be much of a stretch regarding cockroaches.
+A mid-1990s quote of unknown origin, meant to be humorous, goes: “After a nuclear war, the only living things left will be cockroaches and Cher.”
+Well, we can’t predict what that fabulous singer’s ultimate fate might be, but it may not be much of a stretch regarding cockroaches!
+Here’s why:

 Cockroaches can withstand doses of radiation that would be lethal to humans.
 They can hold their breath for up to 45 minutes, deliberately slow their heart rate, go without food for a month, and live without their head for a week.
-They run at close to three miles-per-hour (5 km/h) and have such fast reflexes they can turn completely around in 1/25th (0.04) of a second.
+They run at close to three miles per hour (5 kph) and have such fast reflexes they can turn completely around in 1/25th (0.04) of a second.

 And, get this: Scientists discovered that some species have surprisingly human traits: They’re very social.
 They recognize members of their own family, and many generations live together.
 They have egalitarian social structures based on rules and can make group decisions.
 Also, like some humans, their health fails if they have to live alone.